getodk/docs/xform-anatomy.rst

 - The **bindings** -- for each instance variable, you can include information about those data like the type (string, integer, etc.), the constraints on those data (i.e. less than 3), whether they're required or not, etc.
 - The **body** -- how prompts are displayed to the user.

-These are explained in the following HTML example one by one.
+These are explained in the following XML example one by one.

 .. code-block:: xml